 Home to the highest mountains in all of Yndyre, very little is known about the Overvektige Peaks.
 They are considered very inhospitable, and the only humans who live around the area are the iron miners.
 However, it is considered home to a substantial population of harpies at its highest peaks.
-The locals are wary and do not venture too far up the mountains, but that does not stop some foolish travelers.
+While the caves hold minature cities where the goblnis dwell.
+The locals are wary and do not venture too far up the mountains, but that does not stop some foolish travellers.

 Just on the southernmost edge of the Overvektige Peaks lie the Lave Reaches, the barren wastelands at the bottom of a dormant volcano.
 Some lava wells near the base are mildly active, but it poses no threat to Yndyre.
 While there are some rich iron mines nearby, many would rather avoid this area as it is the known home to demons, who enjoy nothing more than torturing and tempting whatever victims they can find.

 In the farthest region of the north, even further north than Overvektige Peaks, lies the Spekkfitu Tundra.
 A harsh, cold, and uncaring environment, only the toughest adventurers dare go there, and only the hardest people live there.
 The Tundra is fairly uninhabited except for its populations of Northmen and Dark Elves.